 Building Blocks India is a preschool program for urban poor and underprivileged children providing a good foundation in English language, arithmetic, general science, social and practical life skills at an early age of three years.

-Since these children would not get an opportunity to go to any early learning course due to economic difficulties, we have been able to do this completely free through the help of philanthropic sponsors.
-The preschools also serve the children two nutritious meals every day for six days a week and medical check-ups twice a year , as well as awareness about hygiene on an ongoing basis.
+These children would not have access to early childhood education opportunities due to the economic circumstances of their families.
+We are able to provide this completely free through the help of philanthropic sponsors.
+The preschools also serve the children two nutritious meals every day six days a week, provide medical check-ups twice a year, and teach hygiene on an ongoing basis.

 Programs and projects of Building Blocks

-2. Nutrition program – Breakfast and lunch is served in our schools for 220 working days in a year.
+2. Nutrition program: Breakfast and lunch served 220 working days a year.

-3. Selection Strategy- The Social Workers and School Managers ensure that the admissions are given to the most deserving and needy through a strict selection strategy.
-In three month’s time the entire selection process is finalised which is collection of birth certificate, case history forms, scorecards, 3 house visits, screening test and orientation meeting.
-Follow up visits are also done by the Social workers twice a year.
+3. Selection Strategy: The social workers and school managers ensure that admissions are given first to the neediest through a strict selection strategy.
+The selection process is finalised in three months’ time through a process of case history consideration, scorecards, house visits, screening test, and orientation meetings.
+Bi-annual follow up visits are also done by social workers.

-5. Management-The Centre Head is responsible for smooth and safe running of the school through day-to-day operations, data management of the students, keeping books of accounts, sending daily and monthly reports, relationship building of staff and community.
-Centre Head’s job checklist, teacher’s and junior staffs job check list is maintained and monitored on daily basis.
+5. Management: The School Head is responsible for the smooth and safe running of the school.
+Priorities include building staff and community relationships, managing day-to-day operations and student data, keeping books of accounts, and sending daily and monthly reports.
+The activities of teachers and junior staff are maintained and monitored daily using checklists.

-6. Community Engagement- Regular awareness programs like fire safety, child sexual abuse, financial literacy, health and hygiene etc… are conducted by social workers, Centre Heads and external partners to improve the parents’ personal standards.
+6. Community Engagement: Social worker conducted regular awareness programs cover topics like child sexual abuse, financial literacy, health and hygiene, and fire safety.
+School Heads and external partners also collaborate to improve the parents’ living standards.

-7. Relationship Building- Orientation meetings and PTA are conducted to envision the parents on the importance of education and reinforcing the rules and regulation of the school.
-Example — attendance, cleanliness etc.
+7. Relationship Building: Orientation and PTA meetings are conducted to convey to parents the importance of education and to reinforce the rules and regulations of the school in regards to attendance, cleanliness, etc.

-8. Library program -Maintenance of age-appropriate, well-stocked colour coded library and structured reading program is followed for 15 min a day in the lesson plan.
-Regular utilisation records of the books are maintained by the teachers.
+8. Library program: A well-stocked and highly structured, age-appropriate reading program is followed for 15 minutes a day in the lesson plan.
+The teachers maintain records of how each book is used.

-9. Co-Curricular activities- Educational field trips are organized for the students.
-Extra co-curricular activities like art, drama and theatre are done in the school.
+9. Co-Curricular activities: Educational field trips are organized for the students, while other extra-curricular activities such as art, drama, and theatre are done in the school.

-Project +10 is a scholarship project that allows graduates from Building Blocks India to continue their studies in English-Medium schools.
-This is essential for children from urban poor communities to have a chance to continue education for their future growth.
+Project +10 is a scholarship project that allows graduates from Building Blocks India to continue their studies in English Medium schools.
+It is essential for children from urban-poor communities to have a chance to continue their education to improve their possibilities for employment.

-Other than providing students from urban-poor backgrounds scholarships, Project +10 runs an after-school program, where the children have the opportunity to do their homework with the help of our online teachers from different parts of the world .
-This ensures that they receive quality additional support from a very dedicated and qualified volunteers.
+Other than providing these students with scholarships, Project +10 runs an after-school program that also provides children the opportunity to do their homework with the help of dedicated and qualified online teachers from different parts of the world.

-Foster Homes aims at providing little children from the streets of Bengaluru a secure, safe and healthy living environment.
-The foster homes reproduce a convivial and family atmosphere for the children to heal the wounds they have developed in the streets, grow up in trustful social circles.
-As a preventive action, with the support of Dream India Network, Building Blocks India enrolls them at the youngest age in order to avoid the psychological disorders induced by the dangers encountered in the street and offer them the childhood they deserve.
-Today, there are 448 girl children enrolled as a part of Foster Homes and are availing good education in nearby English Medium Schools.
+Foster Homes provides little children from the streets of Bengaluru a secure, safe, and healthy living environment.
+Our homes provide the warm family atmosphere needed by children to heal the wounds of psychosocial trauma from living on the street.
+Then, with the support of the Dream India Network, these children attend Building Blocks schools.
+All of this helps provide these children with the opportunity to experience the kind of childhood they deserve.
+Today, there are 448 girls enrolled in Foster Homes and availing themselves of good education in nearby English Medium Schools.